 The SARWQCB sets water quality standards for all ground and surface waters within its region.
 Water quality standards are defined under the Clean Water Act to include both the beneficial uses of specific water bodies and the levels of water quality that must be met and maintained to protect those uses (water quality objectives).
 Water quality standards for all ground and surface waters overseen by the SARWQCB are documented in the Basin Plan (2008).
 Beneficial uses consist of all the various ways that water can be used for the benefit of people and/or wildlife.
-Nineteen beneficial uses are recognized within the Santa Ana Region, of which nine beneficial uses have been designated for surface water bodies and groundwater in the vicinity of the project site (Table 4.8-A, Beneficial Uses for Surface Water Governing water quality in inland surface waters were evaluated for potential impacts from development of the proposed project; however, only those numeric and narrative water quality objectives that are most likely to be relevant to the proposed project are listed in Table 4.8-B, Numeric Water Quality Objectives for Surface Water Bodies and Groundwater Project.
+Nineteen beneficial uses are recognized within the Santa Ana Region, of which nine beneficial uses have been designated for surface water bodies and groundwater in the vicinity of the project site (Table 4.8-A, Beneficial Uses for Surface Water Bodies and Groundwater in Proximity to the Proposed Project).
+All listed water quality objectives governing water quality in inland surface waters were evaluated for potential impacts from development of the proposed project; however, only those numeric and narrative water quality objectives that are most likely to be relevant to the proposed project are listed in Table 4.8-B, Numeric Water Quality Objectives for Surface Water Bodies and Ground Water Bodies in Proximity to the Proposed Project.